-Heritage Act, and heritage property tax reduction/rebate program
+Heritage Act, and heritage property tax reduction/rebate program pursuant to the Municipal Act.

-4.9.9.6 Financial securities from the owner may be required as part of the conditions of site plan or other development approvals to ensure the retention and protection of heritage properties during and after the development process.

-4.9.9.7 The City may participate, as feasible, in the development of significant heritage resources through acquisition, assembly, resale, joint ventures or other forms of involvement that shall result in the sensitive conservation, restoration or rehabilitation of those resources.

-4.9.9.8 The City shall consider, in accordance with the Expropriations Act, expropriating a heritage resource for the purpose of preserving it where other protection options are not adequate or available.

-4.9.9.9 The City shall coordinate and implement its various heritage conservation objectives and initiatives in accordance with its Heritage Program.

-4.9.9.10 The City shall cooperate with neighbouring municipalities, other levels of government, conservation authorities, local boards, non-profit organizations, corporations and individuals in the conservation of heritage resources in the municipality.

-4.9.9.11 The relevant public agencies shall be advised of the existing and potential heritage and archaeological resources, Heritage Conservation District Studies and Plans at the early planning stage to ensure that the objectives of heritage conservation are given due consideration in the public work project concerned.

-4.9.9.12 Municipal, Regional and Provincial authorities shall carry out public capital and maintenance works and development activities involving or adjacent to designated and other heritage resources a and Heritage Conservation Districts in accordance with this policy.
+- 4.9.9.3 The City's bylaws, regulations and standards shall be reviewed and updated to ensure consistency with this policy. - 4.9.9.4 The City shall acquire heritage easements, and enter into development agreements, as appropriate, for the preservation of heritage resources and landscapes. - 4.9.9.5 Landowner cost share agreement should be used wherever possible to spread the cost of heritage preservation over a block plan or a secondary plan area on the basis that such preservation constitutes a community benefit that contributes significantly to the sense of place and recreational and cultural amenities that will be enjoyed by area residents. - 4.9.9.6 Financial securities from the owner may be required as part of the conditions of site plan or other development approvals to ensure the retention and protection of heritage properties during and after the development process. - 4.9.9.7 The City may participate, as feasible, in the development of significant heritage resources through acquisition, assembly, resale, joint ventures or other forms of involvement that shall result in the sensitive conservation, restoration or rehabilitation of those resources. - 4.9.9.8 The City shall consider, in accordance with the Expropriations Act, expropriating a heritage resource for the purpose of preserving it where other protection options are not adequate or available. - 4.9.9.9 The City shall coordinate and implement its various heritage conservation objectives and initiatives in accordance with its Heritage Program. - 4.9.9.10 The City shall cooperate with neighbouring municipalities, other levels of government, conservation authorities, local boards, non-profit organizations, corporations and individuals in the conservation of heritage resources in the municipality. - 4.9.9.11 The relevant public agencies shall be advised of the existing and potential heritage and archaeological resources, Heritage Conservation District Studies and Plans at the early planning stage to ensure that the objectives of heritage conservation are given due consideration in the public work project concerned. - 4.9.9.12 Municipal, Regional and Provincial authorities shall carry out public capital and maintenance works and development activities involving or adjacent to designated and other heritage resources and Heritage Conservation Districts in accordance with this policy.

+Cultural Heritage